-Tampa Theatre, in conjunction with ZaZu Productions, LLC, presents a special “Nightmare on Franklin Street” Pajama Party, featuring the 1982 classic The Slumber Party Massacre – one of the first horror films written and directed by women – and a LIVE post-film Q&A with three of the stars of the film, Joseph Alan Johnson (Neil), Debra De Liso (Kim), and Michele Michaels (Trish), making her first EVER appearance for The Slumber Party Massacre, !
+Tampa Theatre, in conjunction with ZaZu Productions, LLC, presents a special “Nightmare on Franklin Street” Pajama Party, featuring the 1982 classic The Slumber Party Massacre – one of the first horror films written and directed by women – and a LIVE post-film Q&A with two of the stars of the film, Joseph Alan Johnson (Neil) and Debra De Liso (Kim)!

 The plot is simple: Trish’s parents are going out of town, so she’s throwing a slumber party with some of her friends.
 It’s not her fault that some of the boys from school crash the party … not that anybody tries too hard to make them leave.
 But, as so often happen in the movies, there’s a crazed killer on the loose (weapon: giant drill; distinctive costume: Canadian tuxedo) and he’s crashing the party too.